AddioElectronics/Fake-Netstat/Readme.md

 ## Installation

-Note: This should only be used on a virtual machine.
+Note: You should only be replacing the executables on a Virtual Machine.
+Try it out in visual studio first.

 Backup and replace the NETSTAT.exe in these locations, with the NETSTAT.exe from bin\Release.
 ```